 I am an economist at the Office of Tax Analysis at the U.S. Department of the Treasury.
-This website is my own and does not reflect the views and opinions of the Treasury Department.
+This website is my own and does not necessarily reflect the views and opinions of the Treasury Department.

 I received my PhD in economics from the University of Maryland in May 2018.
 During my final two years at UMD, I also worked part-time as a research assistant at the Joint Committee on Taxation.

 I was born near Boston, Massachusetts.
 I lived in New England until the age of 12, when my family moved to Seattle, Washington.
 I returned to Boston for my undergrad years to study at MIT.
 At MIT, I majored in Economics with a minor in Mathematics.
 I was also member of the varsity heavyweight rowing team; I served as team co-captain in my junior and senior years.
 After graduating MIT, I worked as a research assistant for Robert Pozen, who is a Brookings Fellow and Senior Lecturer at Harvard Business School.
-I am married to my husband of five years Cormac Early, and we live in Washington, DC.
+I am married to my husband of six years Cormac Early, and we live in Washington, DC.